 County Board Report for the December 16,2017 County Board Public Hearing

-County Board Report for advertisement of public hearings (includes the Housing Conservation District Policy Framework, GLUP amendments, AHMP amendment, and Zoning Ordinance amendments)
+County Board Report for advertisement of public hearings (includes the Housing Conservation District Policy Framework, General Land Use Plan amendment, Affordable Housing Master Plan amendment, and Zoning Ordinance amendment)

-Market-Rate Affordable Housing: An Approach to Preservation March 2017 report
+Market-Rate Affordable Housing: An Approach for Preservation March 2017 report

 MARKS preservation presentation from the June 21, 2016 County Manager’s report to the County Board